-The Polar Decomposition Theorem allows such 2D deformations to be decomposed into axial stretches/compressions along with a rigid rotation.
-In particular, $\FLC = \RLC\ULC$, where $\ULC$ is a symmetric deformation (axial stretch/compression) and $\RLC$ is a rigid rotation.
-This is equivalent to $\FLC = \VLC\RLC$ where now the same rotation is applied first and is followed by a different symmetric deformation, $\VLC$.
-In our consideration of vortices, it is sufficient to consider a single uni-axial stretch, allowing deformations to be completely described by two angles in the eigenbasis of $\ULC$:
+The polar decomposition theorem allows such 2D deformations to be decomposed into axial stretches or compressions along with a rigid rotation.
+In particular, $\FLC = \RLC\ULC$, where $\ULC$ is a symmetric deformation (axial stretch or compression) and $\RLC$ is a rigid rotation.
+This is equivalent to $\FLC = \VLC\RLC$ where now the same rotation is applied first and is followed by a different symmetric deformation $\VLC$ that can be written as $\VLC=\RLC \ULC \RLC^{-1}$.
+In our consideration of vortices, it is sufficient to consider a single uniaxial stretch, allowing deformations to be completely described by two angles in the eigenbasis of $\ULC$:

 The total vortex deformation, $\FLC$, is then represented by the matrix